Dr. Kirk J. Honda, PsyD, LMFT

-Chair of the Couple and Family Therapy Program – Antioch University Seattle – since 2015
+Chair of the Couple and Family Therapy Program – Antioch University Seattle – 2015 to 2017

-Faculty in the Couple and Family Therapy Program – Antioch University Seattle – since 1998
+Faculty in the Couple and Family Therapy Program – Antioch University Seattle – 1998 to present

-Clinical Fellow of the American Association of Marriage and Family Therapy (AAMFT) – since 2009
+Clinical Fellow of the American Association of Marriage and Family Therapy (AAMFT) – 2009 to present

 Doctorate in Psychology – Antioch University Seattle – 2014